 Plan human verification: For accuracy-critical applications, budget for human review of OCR output, especially for low-confidence predictions.

-Production Guideline: For business-critical applications requiring over 99% accuracy, plan for hybrid workflows combining automated OCR with mandatory human verification.
-For less critical applications, accept 90-95% accuracy with selective review of flagged content.
+Production Guideline: For business-critical applications, plan for hybrid workflows combining automated OCR with mandatory human verification.
+For less critical applications, use selective review of flagged content and define acceptance thresholds from a representative validation set.